codingk8/codeWars_Fundamentals_WCS_Bootcamp/README.md

 ## Item 131 Convert boolean values to strings 'Yes' or ‘No' :dancer:

+Complete the method that takes a boolean value and return a "Yes" string for true, or a "No" string for false.

 [Play](https://www.codewars.com/kata/convert-boolean-values-to-strings-yes-or-no)

 [Check](https://github.com/codingk8/codeWars_Fundamentals_WCS_Bootcamp/edit/master/131_convert_boolean_values_to_strings.js)

 ## Item 132 Remove First and Last Character :jack_o_lantern:

+It's pretty straightforward.
+Your goal is to create a function that removes the first and last characters of a string.
+You're given one parameter, the original string.
+You don't have to worry with strings with less than two characters.

 [Play](https://www.codewars.com/kata/remove-first-and-last-character)